-4.4.
-Other matters to be clarified
+4.4、 Other matters to be clarified

-- (1) The energy spectrometer may receive radiation above the upper energy limit, at which time counts will still be generated and the energy will accumulate to a number of channel sites near the highest.
-Therefore, the peak on the far right of the spectrum is the sum of all pulses above its energy reading, and the peak position is not real. - (2) Peaks above resolution are clearly unrealistic, e.g. needle-like peaks in the high-energy band should be ignored. - (3) Scintillation detectors can respond to higher energy β -rays, which can also produce tough radiation and behave as a continuous spectrum.
-When testing, attention should be paid to the interference of β radiation. - (4) The PIN detector has a little sensitivity to γ -rays. β -rays can also cause tough radiation and be received by the PIN detector.
+(1) The energy spectrometer may receive radiation above the upper energy limit, at which time counts will still be generated and the energy will accumulate to a number of channel sites near the highest.
+Therefore, the peak on the far right of the spectrum is the sum of all pulses above its energy reading, and the peak position is not real.

+(2) Peaks above resolution are clearly unrealistic, e.g. needle-like peaks in the high-energy band should be ignored.

+(3) Scintillation detectors can respond to higher energy β -rays and make a rough determination of β energy, β -ray can also produce tough radiation and behave as a continuous spectrum.
+When testing, attention should be paid to the interference of β radiation.

+(4) The PIN detector has a little sensitivity to γ -rays. β -rays can also cause tough radiation and be received by the PIN detector.
 When testing for β rays, be aware of interference from γ rays.
+The PIN sensor has a thin depletion layer which β -rays can easily pass through without obtaining the full energy.
+Therefore, it is not possible to fully measure the energy spectrum of the β -rays and show a low energy spectrum.

-4.5.
-Usage Tips
+4.5、Usage Tips